Treatments for Chronic Back Pain and Opioid Use Disorder

 The trial does not specify if you need to stop taking your current medications, but it requires participants to be on regular short-acting opioid therapy for at least 3 months before joining.
 You should discuss your current medications with the trial team to see if any changes are needed.

-What data supports the effectiveness of the drugs used for chronic back pain and opioid use disorder?
+What evidence suggests that this trial's treatments could be effective for chronic back pain and opioid use disorder?

 Apkar Apkarian, PhD